offendingcommit/valdris/Regions/The Wandering Reaches.md

 ## Overview

-**The Wandering Reaches** encompass the vast northern territories of [[Valdris]], a land of ancient forests, windswept plains, and ruins that refuse to stay in one place.
-This rugged region serves as home to the [[Political Systems/Wanderer Confederations]], whose mobile communities follow the shifting paths between dangers and opportunities across an ever-changing landscape.
+**The Wandering Reaches** encompass the vast northern territories of [Valdris](Valdris.md), a land of ancient forests, windswept plains, and ruins that refuse to stay in one place.
+This rugged region serves as home to the [Wanderer Confederations](Wanderer%20Confederations.md), whose mobile communities follow the shifting paths between dangers and opportunities across an ever-changing landscape.

 The Reaches are defined by their embrace of motion and adaptation.
-Here, the legendary [[Walking Gardens of Yss'andra]] roam across the countryside on hundreds of spider-like legs, leaving trails of impossible vegetation in their wake.
+Here, the legendary [Walking Gardens of Yss'andra](Walking%20Gardens%20of%20Yss%27andra.md) roam across the countryside on hundreds of spider-like legs, leaving trails of impossible vegetation in their wake.
 This is a land where survival depends on knowledge of ever-shifting routes, where wisdom is measured by one's ability to read the patterns of wandering ruins, and where freedom is found in the endless horizon.

-Since the [[Timeline|Recent Awakening]], the Wandering Reaches have become both more dangerous and more vital, as ancient routes shift unpredictably and new paths open to reveal wonders long hidden beneath the northern ice.
+Since the [Recent Awakening](Timeline.md), the Wandering Reaches have become both more dangerous and more vital, as ancient routes shift unpredictably and new paths open to reveal wonders long hidden beneath the northern ice.

 ---